-We are now accepting applications for Fall 2015.
-Carefully read below for details
+We are no longer accepting applications for Fall 2015.
+Please come back to this site

-Applications to the Graduate Program in Communication Disorders are considered to be selective acceptance.
+Applications to the Graduate Programs in Speech-Language Pathology are considered to be selective acceptance.
 Admission is quite competitive.
 This means that not all who apply will be accepted as there are limited seats and external clinical placement sites available.

 Your application consists of ALL the steps below and ALL materials must be received by the deadline specified.
 It is the applicant's responsibility to ensure that all materials are received by the Department of Communication Sciences and Disorders and The Graduate School prior to the deadline for application.
 Failure to do so will result in not being considered for admission to the program.